 I find myself with the nesting folders and good orders, I had no difficulties transfer from Evernote, and the overall experience with Apple Notes has been great.

-Evernote recently changed their price plans, free account can only sync across 2 devices.
+Evernote recently changed their price plans, free accounts can only sync across 2 devices.

 Apple Notes, on the other hand, is getting better and better.
 Some of the benefits are: